treytomes/raytracer/README.md

 The unit tests are described using Cucumber syntax.
 While I have tended to prefer xUnit for unit testing, I will probably take this opportunity to learn the [SpecFlow library](https://specflow.org/).

+## Wednesday, February 19, 2020
+I decided to use xUnit after all.
+It's just easier, and doesn't require addition Visual Studio extensions to play nicely.
+For the time being I'm going to use WPF to do the rendering.
+As the code doesn't require any rendering yet, this isn't a big deal.
+I'm not expecting to need hardware accelerated graphics for this, at least at first, so I'll simply be plotting points onto an Image control.
+It's not as bad as it sounds.